influx6-prive/gopoc/README.md

 make creditsuisse_cli
 ```

-See should be presented with a dump of the extracted data like below:
+You should be presented with a dump of the extracted data like below represented as Go structs:

 ```bash
 Requesting dir for `creditSuisse` -> `Credit Suisse`